 Many hikes up Kilimanjaro include porters, so you will often only carry a daypack.
-Even still, it is a good idea to train with this pack, so that you can insure can your gear fits correctly and causes no discomfort.
+Even still, it is a good idea to train with this pack when training longer hikes, so that you can insure can your gear fits correctly and causes no discomfort.

 Climbing Kilimanjaro is a challenge of mental as well as physical strength.
 The final push to the summit can require great mental stamina as by this stage your body will ache, and the increasing altitude will make hiking progressively difficult.

 Most people can climb Kilimanjaro if they put their mind to it.
 Before beginning, sticking to your fitness regime requires that you stay focused on succeeding, even if the summit may seem distant at the time.

 Let your loved ones know about your trip, so that they can motivate and share encouragement with you.